 Five-Star Reviews Intended for Wander Argentina on Trip Advisor

-Even though Wander Argentina is not on Trip Advisor, there are quite a few 5-star Trip Advisor reviews intended for Wander Argentina that were mistakenly left under the name of younger company that just happens to use a similar name and offer similar services.
+Even though Wander Argentina is not on Trip Advisor, there are quite a few 5-star Trip Advisor reviews intended for Wander Argentina on the website!
+These were mistakenly left by our customers under the name of younger company that just happens to use a similar name and offer similar services.